 - BIOS is also sufficient if you only have small drives or partitions.
 Although many newer hard drives exceed BIOS’ 2-terabyte limit, not every user requires that amount of space.

 - UEFI’s “Secure Boot” feature may result in OEM manufacturers preventing users from installing other operating systems on their hardware.
 If you stick with BIOS, you side-step this issue.

 - BIOS provides access to hardware information in the interface, while not every implementation of UEFI does so.
 Hardware specs are accessible within the OS, however.

 Some newer PCs allow you to run UEFI in Legacy BIOS Mode.
 Users who wish to maintain machines running older operating systems, including Windows 7, will want to enable this feature.

 Most modern PCs come with UEFI.
 This will provide you with the latest security safeguards, an easier-to-use interface for tweaking your machine and support for modern operating systems and beefier specs.
-While there are some reasons to stick with Legacy BIOS or use its compatibility mode, most people will welcome the upgrade to UEFI, or never know it happened.
+To learn more about your PC, why not benchmark your CPU with Cinebench or how to install the Google Play Store on Windows 11.

 Our latest tutorials delivered straight to your inbox